Blogs › The Evolution of Accounting Technology

 Your data will be backed up, so if an issue arises that needs a quick answer, you can access your files and data, even if you're on the road.

-You will receive a host of added benefits by signing up to DL Accounts, including a subscription to Xero and Receipt Bank.
-In the event of your computer being lost, broken, or stolen, you won’t lose all of your work, as your account is backed up and protected in the cloud every three seconds.
+You will receive a host of added benefits by signing up to DL Accounts, including a subscription to Xero and Dext.
+In the event of your computer being lost, broken, or stolen, you won't lose all of your work, as your account is backed up and protected in the cloud every three seconds.

 In addition, Xero’s online storage means you can log in using any device with an internet connection and you're ready to go.